zoedarkweather/qr-code-component/README.md

 ### What I learned

-I learned how to make a QR code accessible, by ensuring there is also a link to follow and that there is alt text explainging that it is a QR code and where it leads.
+I learned how to make a QR code accessible, by ensuring there is also a link to follow and that there is alt text explaining that it is a QR code and where it leads.

 ### Continued development